Ircam-WAM/mezzanine-organization/README.rst

 Manifeste IRCAM
 ================

 This is the new template for the Manifeste festival website at IRCAM.
-It is based on the Mezzanine CMS which it itself based on Django.
+It is based on the Mezzanine CMS which is itself based on Django.

 Install
 =========